hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 No open channels to node.
 ```

-If you see an incoming channel then someone has opened a channel with your node which might have happened, but won’t affect this walkthrough too much.
+If you see an incoming channel, someone has opened a channel with your node, which might have happened, but won’t affect this walkthrough too much.

-You may also see channels with the status `PendingToClose` if they are closing or `WaitingForCommitment` if they are in the process of opening.
+You may also see channels with the status `PendingToClose` if they are closing or `WaitingForCommitment` if they are opening.

 **_Note:_** If you closed your channel with Bob, make sure you have reopened it with 0.2 HOPR tokens staked before continuing this tutorial.